laphnn/contraction_optimizer/README.md

 ```
 auto aGraph = Graph({ {{0,1}, {{0,0}, {1,1}}} });
 ```
 Internally this information is encoded in bit arrays for performance.
-Internal loops of tensors are not assumed to be taken care of elsewhere and cannot be encoded in `Graph`.
+Internal loops of tensors are assumed to be taken care of elsewhere and cannot be encoded in `Graph`.

 ### Diagram
 `Graph` objects store only the topology of contractions.
 A diagram is a graph together with a list of global tensor indices.
 This global tensor index is a compound index encompassing hadron type (spatial momentum, irreducible representation [*irrep* for short], irrep row), noise combination, time slice index etc. -- i.e. all characteristics required to uniquely identify a hadron function.